E3SM-Project/ekea/docs/source/commands/mpasocn.rst

 3. check extracted kernel source files and data files
 ---------------------------------------------------------------
-Once completed kernel extraction successfully, “kernel” directory will be created in the output directory with source files, data files, and a Makefile.
+Once completed kernel extraction successfully, kernel directory will be created in the output directory with source files, data files, and a Makefile.
 You may try to build/run the kernel as following: